haesleinhuepf/BioImageAnalysisNotebooks/docs/intro.md

 The reader may note that we start with basic python, transit towards standard libraries for image processing such as [scikit-image](http://scikit-image.org/) and [numpy](https://numpy.org/), and from there use increasingly GPU-acceleration libraries such as
 [pyclesperanto](https://github.com/clEsperanto/pyclesperanto_prototype).
-The more the content shifts towards three dimensional biological image processing and life-sciences specific quantiative analysis, the more we make use of custom open source libraries.
+The more the content shifts towards three dimensional biological image processing and life-sciences specific quantitative analysis, the more we make use of custom open source libraries.
 These libraries are specialized for processing imaging data showing cells and tissues acquired with fluorescence microscopy.

 * [apoc](https://github.com/haesleinhuepf/apoc)